emilyeng1/415-project-1-implementation/README.md

   Deactivate your environment: `deactivate`

-  ## Note from author
+  # Note from author
   CS 415 Social Media Data Sci Pipeline
   This project was started at the start of the semester and has 3 parts to it:
-  1. Creating a 4chan and Reddit continuous crawler and saving all collected data into a Postgres database
+  1. Creating a 4chan and Reddit continuous crawler and saving all collected data into a Postgres database (this repo)
   2. Incorporating ModerateHateSpeech API into first implementation to flag toxic posts and comments
   3. Developing a web-based dashboard for interactive querying
-  # Limitation
+  ## Limitation
   At some point in the semester, the remote desktops which were used to implement this project all got reset and all data was erased, so there should be more data than appears.